b0n541/jskat/README.md

-This is the multi-module of JSkat and JSkat on Android.
+This is the multi-module of JSkat.

 ![alt screenshot](http://jskat.org/img/jskat_0.7_bidding.png)